There are two earning models on artha.link:

 Why Some Actions Don’t Earn

-You may see clicks or applications that don’t turn into earnings because:
+You may see clicks or applications that don’t turn into earnings because they are invalid clicks.

 Which Is Better: RPC or RPA?